Call for Papers

 For poster proposals: Please submit an abstract as described in individual papers

-Notifications of acceptance will be provided by January 30, 2018.
+Notifications of acceptance will be provided by January 30, 2019.
 Please note that summers are high season in Alaska and the earlier you make your arrangements more affordable they will be.
 Registration rates will increase after March 30, 2019.
 For inclusion on the final program, at least one author from each submission must be registered as an attendee.
 Multiple submissions from an author are allowed.
-This year we will make remote presentations available for those who cannot attend the conference in person.
-Presenters will Zoom or Skype with the panel to deliver their papers.
+This year we will allow remote presentations by presenters who cannot attend the conference in person.

 Please direct questions to email@example.com.